Playing with Monte-Carlo Tree Search

 Expansion

-The Expansion algorithm is as below.
+The procedure of Expansion is shown as follows.

 \begin{algorithm}